-Although the famous French brandy is several centuries older than cognac, it is somewhat overshadowed by its "big brother".
-Its home is Gascony, a hilly landscape in the centre of south-west France.
-It includes the Département Gers as well as parts of Landes and Lot-et-Garonne.
-The Gasconians learned the art of distillation from the Moors as early as the 12th century.
-The first written account of the armagnac (aqua ardens = burning water) dates from 1411, and a document from 1461 states that "the distilled spirit of wine relieves pain, keeps memory fresh and people young, and brings joy and well-being".
-In 1909, the "Armagnac" designation of origin was decreed for the first time.
+Although the famous French brandy is older than Cognac by several centuries, it is somewhat overshadowed by its "big brother".
+Its home is Gascony, a hilly landscape in the centre of south-western France.
+It includes the department of Gers as well as parts of Landes and Lot-et-Garonne.
+The Gascon people learned the art of distillation from the Moors as early as the 12th century.
+The first written record of Armagnac (aqua ardens = burning water) dates back to 1411, and a document from 1461 reports that "the distilled spirit of the wine soothes pain, keeps the memory fresh and the people young, and brings joy and well-being".
+In 1909, the designation of origin "Armagnac" was decreed for the first time.
 The BNIA (Bureau National Interprofessionel de l'Armagnac) monitors the strict regulations.
-If the test is passed, the golden yellow seal is awarded.
+If the test is passed, the golden-yellow seal is awarded.

 wein.plus is a handy, efficient guide to a quick overview of the colourful world of wines, winegrowers and grape varieties.
 In Wine lexicon, the most comprehensive of its kind in the world, you will find around 24,000 keywords on the subject of grape varieties, wineries, wine-growing regions and much more.Roman Horvath MW